wp-plugins/catwalker/readme.txt

 == Upgrade Notice ==

+= 0.7 =
+List on a page or post all the pages or posts belonging to a particular category (or other taxonomy term).

 = 0.6 =
 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 0.7 =
+List on a page or post all the pages or posts belonging to a particular category (or other taxonomy term).

 = 0.6 =
 Use of the custom "Attributes" taxonomy is now optional.
 Change the setting on the Writing Settings page.